liningtonlab/article-pipeline-docs/docs/nmr_drag_and_drop.md

 ### **Converting To .jdx Using MestReNova**
-Some formats (.jdf, .mnova) are not accepted by our system but can be converted to .jdx files which can be read by our system.
+Some formats (.jdf, .mnova) cannot be processed by our system but can be converted to a .jdx file which is accepted.
 If your NMR data files require conversion please follow these steps...

 - **IF CONVERTING FROM .jdf**: Each .jdf file contains only a single experiment so you must first open all files in a one Mnova instance.
 You can do this by selecting all of your files and dragging them into an empty MestReNova window.
 - **IF CONVERTING FROM .mnova**: Open your .mnova file in a MestReNova window.